TigranHovakimyan/Hello-world/README.md

 # Hello-world
-this is greeting addressed to the world
+this is greeting addressed to the world, but should be edited effective immediately. which was done.